 Miriam Hester Smith is a Nationally Certified Teacher of Music, pianist, and vocalist currently residing in Harrodsburg, Kentucky.
 She has been teaching piano and voice for 28 years and is a graduate of Shorter College where she studied piano and Piano Pedagogy with Mary Ann Knight and earned a Bachelor of Music degree with an emphasis in Piano Pedagogy.
 While a student at Shorter College she received honors in Piano Pedagogy from the music faculty and was the recipient of the Lillybell Lavendar Smith Piano Pedagogy Scholarship.
 In 1991 she was selected as the Middle College Winner in Piano in the Georgia Music Teachers Association Spring Piano Competition.
 Prior to studying at Shorter College, she attended Samford University where she studied piano with Dr. Betty Sue Shepherd.
 As a student at Samford she was one of the three winners in the piano category of the Concerto-Aria Competition and had the honor of performing with the Alabama Symphony Orchestra.

 Mrs. Smith has performed as a soprano soloist throughout the southeast.
 Her recent solo performances include Handel's Messiah, Vivaldi's Gloria, John Rutter's Magnificat, Schubert's Mass in G, and Julian Wachner's The Snow Lay on the Ground.
-She has also performed as soloist in many church-related events, weddings and parties.
+She has also performed as soloist in many church-related events, weddings, parties, and community events.
 One of her favorite performing opportunities was singing the National Anthem at the Rome Braves games while living in Rome, Georgia.

 Mrs. Smith is from a musical family and studied violin, trumpet, and marimba in addition to piano and voice as she was growing up in the north Alabama area.
 She is married to Eric Smith.